klahrich/chiefhustler/content/diary/investing-diary-0008.md

 ### Looking forward

-There's a microcap met coal stock that I have been eyeing for some time.
+There's a nanocap met coal stock that I have been eyeing for some time.
 It is extremely cheap but extremely illiquid as well.
 Some days it doesn't have any shares trading!
 I already a super small position but I've decided to increase it a bit.

 I'll share the name once I have my desired position (it's so illiquid I don't need more competition :p).